bendash/formgrids/Readme.md

 In this example, twitter bootstrap css classes are used to get a nice and beautiful form with support of the grid system of the css framework.

+### Hints ###

+Please make sure that your form elementWrap is rendered as a div tag, not li!
+Otherwise formgrids won't work!

-Hint: The form sysext of TYPO3 has a bug, which ignores classes set for elementWrap: https://forge.typo3.org/issues/48404 Without the patch provided in the issue, it is not possible to define a custom class for elementWraps outside a grid element.
+The form sysext of TYPO3 has a bug, which ignores classes set for elementWrap: https://forge.typo3.org/issues/48404 Without the patch provided in the issue, it is not possible to define a custom class for elementWraps outside a grid element.

 ## ToDos ##